Financial-Times/dotcom-reliability-kit/docs/contributing.md

 ### Linters

-JavaScript files are expected to pass the linting rules defined by the project ([ESLint](https://eslint.org/) and [Prettier](https://prettier.io/)).
-We attempt to run the linters on every commit, but you can also check lint errors manually either by installing the [VS Code ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) or by running the following locally:
+JavaScript files are expected to pass the linting rules defined by the project ([Biome](https://biomejs.dev/)).
+We attempt to run the linters on every commit, but you can also check lint errors manually either by installing the [VS Code Biome extension](https://biomejs.dev/reference/vscode/) or by running the following locally:

 ```
 npm run lint